OpenBB-finance/OpenBB/README.md

 **How it started:**

 OpenBB Terminal is an awesome stock and crypto market terminal that has been developed for fun, while I saw my GME shares tanking.
 But hey, I like the stock 💎🙌.

 **How it's going:**

-OpenBB Terminal provides a modern Python-based integrated environment for investment research, that allows an average joe retail trader to leverage state-of-the-art Data Science and Machine Learning technologies.
+OpenBB Terminal provides a Python-based integrated environment for investment research, that allows an average joe retail trader to leverage state-of-the-art Data Science and Machine Learning technologies.

-As a modern Python-based environment, OpenBBTerminal opens access to numerous Python data libraries in Data Science (Pandas, Numpy, Scipy, Jupyter), Machine Learning (Pytorch, Sklearn, Flair), and Data Acquisition (Beautiful Soup, and numerous third-party APIs).
+As a Python-based environment, OpenBBTerminal opens access to numerous Python data libraries in Data Science (Pandas, Numpy, Scipy, Jupyter), Machine Learning (Pytorch, Sklearn, Flair), and Data Acquisition (Beautiful Soup, and numerous third-party APIs).

 ## Installation

-If you wish to install the Terminal, there are currently four options:
+If you wish to install the Terminal, there are currently three options:

 - [Using the Installer](https://openbb-finance.github.io/OpenBBTerminal/#accessing-the-openbb-terminal) (recommended if you just want to use the terminal)
 - [Using Python](openbb_terminal/README.md#anaconda--python) (recommended if you want to develop new features)
-- [Using Docker](openbb_terminal/README.md#Docker-Installation) (alternative option to the installer if preferred)
+- [Using Docker](openbb_terminal/DOCKER_README.md) (alternative option to the installer)

 ## Contributing

-There are 3 main ways of contributing to this project.
+There are three main ways of contributing to this project.
 (Hopefully you have starred the project by now ⭐️)

 **Become a Contributor**